Xcential-Corporation/XSLTjs/README.md

 ## Introduction

-THIS IS STILL A WORK IN PROGRESS.

-This is a partial implementation of XSLT 1.0, along with some 2.0 functions.
+This is a partial implementation of XSLT 1.0 and XSLT 2.0.
 Among its features:

 * Pure 100% JavaScript implementation requiring no C++, C#, or Java binding
 * Support for XML namespaces
+* Support for include/import
+* Support for XSL-T functions
 * Drop-in compatibility with xslt4node

 ### XSLT elements supported